world-zero/world-zero/doc/README.md

 meaning a bug has been found.

 ## Style Conventions

+First and foremost, this is an open-source and fan-built project.
+Very few people are going to be spending lots of time really digging into this code.
+As a result, it is ***extremely*** recommended to err on the side of descriptive and possibly long names for anything not a local variable in a function.
+Additionally, avoid abbreviating function names.
+This way, we can ensure very high readability for all contributers to this project, regardless of their knowledge of the project.

 When in doubt, default to the suggested conventions by Microsoft.
 That said, this codebase does deviate from a few of these guidelines, and I want to lay